-Successful College Reading

-Emphasis on reading study strategies for any introductory class in any subject area.
-Introduction to Learning Management System

-(LMS), how to successfully read course textbooks and assessments, how to navigate information technology and development of academic vocabulary.
-PPrerequisites: A grade of "C" or better in RDG081 or appropriate reading placement score or permission of Instructor.
+Successful College Reading Emphasis on reading study strategies for any introductory class in any subject area.
+Introduction to Learning Management System (LMS), how to successfully read course textbooks and assessments, how to navigate information technology and development of academic vocabulary.
+Requisites: Prerequisites: A grade of C or better in ALT100, or RDG081, or appropriate reading placement or permission of Instructor.
 Corequisites: Any 100-level course in another content area or permission of Instructor.
+Course Notes: RDG100 satisfies RDG091 requirement.
+RDG100 may be repeated for a total of twelve (12) credit hours.